Yellowknife Travel Guide

 From the city centre take Franklin Avenue (50th Ave) and drive down the hill to Yellowknife’s Old Town.
 The first log and frame buildings were erected at this site in the 1930s.
 The roads are narrow.
 Look for the parking lot on your right.
 Along the narrow streets the Quonset huts, converted buses, original settler’s homes, old boats, and tiny shacks look quite unusual in a Canadian capital city.

 At Willow Flats, East of Franklin Avenue you find the most unusual housing.
 Many buildings have signs telling the story about the building.

-The Wildcat Cafe was built in 1937 and was thriving in the business of bush pilots, prospectors and other early settlers of the Yellowknife area who came north in the search of gold.
-It became the first ice cream emporium in 1939 but later got abandoned.
+The Wildcat Cafe was built in 1937 and was thriving in the business of bush pilots, prospectors, and other early settlers of the Yellowknife area who came north in the search of gold.
+It became the first ice cream emporium in 1939 but was later abandoned.

 The restored heritage building is open to the public as a summer restaurant.
-Step back in time and treat yourself to a speciality coffee or a meal.
+Step back in time and treat yourself to a specialty coffee or a meal.

 The monument is atop The Rock above the Old Town and celebrates the aviators who helped build the North.
 Take the short hike up the six-story staircase and enjoy the 360-degree view of the city.
 From here you can watch floatplanes land and take off amongst the houseboats.

 The short, unpaved residential street in the Old Town, Ragged Ass Road was named by Lou Rocher, who owned property along the road at the time.
 A season of poor prospecting left Rocher “ragged ass broke” and the street name was born.